J

 round three color study option B

-Step 2: A New Color Palette
+Next, a New Color Palette

 Understanding color theory and how colors work together is extremely important when creating a new visual identity.